 Your course will end on the final date stated in the Term and Session dates.
-Its important that all course assignments, activities and final exam are completed as indicated in the course outline and by the end of term.
+It's important that all course assignments, activities and the final exam are completed as indicated in the course outline by the end of term.
 If not, you may receive a failing grade.
 Requests to submit work late may only be considered when accompanied by documentation demonstrating extenuating personal circumstances.

-Most online courses require a supervised final examination at an established exam centre.
+Most online courses require a supervised final examination at an established exam centre or via online proctoring, where available.
 Queen's has exam centres around the world.
 However, if there is no centre listed within 100km of your location, please enter code #9999 (remote) and email us immediately following registration for further instructions.

 Off-Campus Exam Fees